 David K Buchner Jr, VP of Global Mobility, Mastercard

-While many organizations are clearly on the path to creating and formalizing their remote work guardrails, some organizations admit they have not yet done so.
+While many organisations are clearly on the path to creating and formalising their remote work guardrails, some organisations admit they have not yet done so.
 Almost a quarter (23%) say their time limits are still under consideration.
 Thirty percent say they are either still thinking about what guardrails to put in place or that they have no guidelines in place.
-Waiting too long to apply appropriate restrictions is a potentially risky path that one that may also compromise an organization’s employer duty of care, together with a potential exposure to other compliance risks.
+Waiting too long to apply appropriate restrictions is a potentially risky path that one that may also compromise an organisation’s employer duty of care, together with a potential exposure to other compliance risks.

 *For legal and regulatory reasons some of the Deloitte Touche Tohmatsu Limited (DTTL) member firms, including the US member firm, do not provide immigration services.
 Such services are provided by the legal and immigration practices of DTTL Member Firms outside of the United States and their alliance partners.
 The Deloitte US firms do not practice law nor provide legal advice.

-After defining and aligning on the organizations risk appetite and the resulting guardrails, organizations will need to develop a policy that captures these remote work guidelines within the context of:
+After defining and aligning on the organisations risk appetite and the resulting guardrails, organisations will need to develop a policy that captures these remote work guidelines within the context of:

-A key enablement barrier for many organizations has been identifying where remote work is governed within an organization as remote work doesn’t naturally fit within a specific function due to the mix of talent and compliance implications.
-Our survey results indicate that more than 90% of organizations surveyed have since identified a remote work program owner and approval route for remote work requests.
-About three-quarters of organizations surveyed indicated that HR is either the primary or one of the core owners of the remote work policy and that the line manager/business unit leader is the primary approver of requests.
+A key enablement barrier for many organisations has been identifying where remote work is governed within an organisation as remote work doesn’t naturally fit within a specific function due to the mix of talent and compliance implications.
+Our survey results indicate that more than 90% of organisations surveyed have since identified a remote work program owner and approval route for remote work requests.
+About three-quarters of organisations surveyed indicated that HR is either the primary or one of the core owners of the remote work policy and that the line manager/business unit leader is the primary approver of requests.
 The approach was broadly consistent across industries, regions, and company sizes.

 “We want to be a fast follower; we don’t want to rush this.
 Our approach is to find the right partners to help us assess the market, find solutions, and build up our knowledge.
 The point is you are not on your own.
 There are lots of ideas out there if you know where to look.”